stanislavsa/smart-woocommerce-search/README.txt

 4. Smart WooCommerce Search Settings Page - Styling tab

 == Changelog ==

+= 1.2.1 =
+* Fixed WooCommerce 3.0 compatibility issue, when new products didn't shows up in the search results
+* Small improvements

 = 1.2.0 =
 * Added option to display a product SKU in the results popup